Freaky2164/TowerDefense/Projektmanagement/UseCases/Start_Game.md

 The postconditions for this use case are:
 1. A new game is created
 2. An already existing game is loaded

+# 6. Storypoints
+Total number of storypoints: 5